dmbaboiu/dmb_arducam/ArducamInfo.md

 ## Configuration file

 ### Image formats
-> FORMAT    = <value1>[, <value2>]
+> FORMAT    = &lt;value1&gt;[, &lt;value2&gt;]
 **FORMAT** sets the format of the image generated by the camera.
-* `<value 1>` is the main format, set in the configuration sent to camera when opening connection.
+* `&lt;value 1&gt;` is the main format, set in the configuration sent to camera when opening connection.
-* `<value 2>` is the subtype, used internally to decode the raw data into color image.
+* `&lt;value 2&gt;` is the subtype, used internally to decode the raw data into color image.
 Used only by raw-like color formats to specify channel ordering, and passed only to processing decoder.
 Monochrome formats do not use it.

 Arducam st_raw typically refers to saving, capturing, or streaming sensor raw data (such as Bayer RAW formats) using Arducam's software development kits or example repositories (like their MIPI or SPI camera C/C++ libraries)